07960138886a-oss/Customer_Churn_Analysis/README.md

 6. Strategic Recommendations
 (1) Proactive Retention: Launch personalized contract-upgrade campaigns for the 383 predicted churners before their first renewal cycle.
+The 383 customers identified as high-risk churners by the Random Forest model are provided in the [Prediction CSV file].(customer_churn_predictions.csv)
 (2) Contract Migration: Transition month-to-month accounts to annual contracts via bundle discounts to target the 46.5% churn segment.
 (3) Competitive Pricing: Benchmark Fiber Optic pricing in high-churn regions (e.g., Uttar Pradesh and Tamil Nadu) to mitigate competitor defection.